Reading Time: 7 minutes

 Mental Effects of Marijuana use include:

-- Anxiety that does not go away or actually gets worse as a result of smoking pot
+- An anxiety that does not go away or gets worse as a result of smoking pot

 - Depression or a depressed state